USMAI-Library-Consortium/sru-queryer/readme.md

 As part of the 'Integrating with APIs' functionality (The second-to-last section), this class has a corresponding dict representation.
 Internally, the library will use this dict to create a SortKey object, so this dict will be used and validated in the same way as the SortKey object.

 You MUST include 'type' for this dict to be recognized as a SortKey.
 The other options are the same as the SortKey class (only xpath is required).
+You don't need to include the keys you aren't specifying.

 The format is as follows: